What to Do Algarve District (2026): The Complete Guide

 • Cabo de São Vicente: This is Europe’s southwestern edge.
 The 60-meter high cliffs and the iconic lighthouse offer a sunset ritual that is a rite of passage for every traveler in Portugal.

-• The Beaches: You’ll find Praia del Beliche, a hidden cove sheltered by massive cliffs (perfect for escaping the wind), and Praia do Tonel.
+• The Beaches: You’ll find Praia do Beliche, a hidden cove sheltered by massive cliffs (perfect for escaping the wind), and Praia do Tonel.

 • Surf Culture: Sagres is the southern heart of surf.
 Praia do Tonel offers world-class waves with a direct view of the Sagres Fortress.
 Whether you are a pro or a beginner taking lessons, this is the place to experience the raw power of the Atlantic.